FREQUENTLY ASKED QUESTIONS

 A pothole occurs when water seeps into small cracks in the pavement freezes and thaws.
 The expansion cycle process causes the potholes to grow.
 Informative Video

-How do I get a "Children at Play", "Hidden Driveway", or other specialty sign put up?
+How do I get a "Hidden Driveway", or other specialty sign installed?

 Contact your Township Supervisor to inform them of your request for a specialty sign.
 Although several "Children Playing" signs remain throughout our road system the Road Commission will longer place or maintain these signs.
 Prior to the 1983 revision of the Michigan Manual of Uniform Traffic Control Devices (MMUTCD), these signs were acceptable for use on county roads.
 Studies done nationally leading up to the 1983 revision conclusively demonstrated that, while these signs may make parents and children feel safer, they have absolutely no effect on driver behavior, attention or reduced speeds as might be expected.
 To the extent that the signs might make parents or children think they are safer when the danger is still present, these signs can actually reduce safety.
 The best policy is to keep children (and pets) as far away from the road as possible, and do not allow children to play in or near the road.